Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Photo 13: A view of the Hotel Zlatibor

 Buildings of significant notability in Partisan Square are, firstly, the Cultural House (later designated as the National Theatre of Užice), which can be found on the north end of the square and was designed by architect Stanko Mandić (opened in 1967).
 This building can be seen in the background of the Tito statue in Photo 11.
 Meanwhile, located on the south end of the square is another significant building called 'Hotel Zlatibor' (хотел Златибор) (Photo 13).
 This hotel, created in 1981 by famous Montenegrin female architect Svetlana Kana Radević [profile page], is a 60m tall and 16 story high-rise tower designed in the brutalist style of architecture.
 The building's ambitious (and somewhat confrontational) design dominates the skyline of the city and has left some of Užice's residents feeling somewhat lukewarm towards its bare and stark concrete form, with some locals derisively referring to it as 'Sivonja' or 'Grey Ox'.
+For more info about Hotel Zlatibor, check out the article I have written dedicated to this impressive building available at THIS link.

 Photo 14: The statue of Tito in Partisan Square being torn down, 1991